cvenen/brewers/README.md

 'pitch_counts.py' and 'success_rates.py' requires the pandas package.

-'breakdowns.py', 'spin_rates.py', and 'sequence_data.py' create the final visualizations.
-In order to run these files pandas and numpy packages are needed. 'spin_rates.py' also requires the Matplotlib library.
+'breakdowns.py', 'spin_rates.py', and 'sequences.py' create the final visualizations.
+In order to run these files pandas and Matplotlib packages are needed. 'spin_rates.py' also requires the numpy library.

 'results.pdf' is the final presentable results with visualizations.